kubernetes/website/content/en/docs/reference/access-authn-authz/authorization.md

 ## Privilege escalation via workload creation or edits {#privilege-escalation-via-pod-creation}

-Users who have the ability to create or edit anything which creates pods in a namespace can potentially escalate their privileges within that namespace.
+Users who can create/edit pods in a namespace, either directly or through a [controller](/docs/concepts/architecture/controller/) such as an operator, could escalate their privileges in that namespace.

 {{< caution >}}
 System administrators, use care when granting access to create or edit workloads.